MarkDBlackwell/bash-tool-scripts/README.md

 These are GNU Bash scripts, which help in developing software on Debian and Cygwin.

+Daniel Kehoe added a line to the README as an experiment with branching and pull requests.

 They complement Nano, Debian's recommended text editor.
 Though simple, Nano works with multiple files while cutting & pasting, and searching & replacing.
 Like Emacs, it uses Bash-like keyboard shortcuts: see